1st Edition

 Sahra Ahmed

-Section Four: Latin America
+Part IV: Latin America

-10. The Relevance of Strong Institutions: an Insight into Child Justice System Protection in Argentina Based on the Capability and Socio-Legal Approaches
+10. The Relevance of Strong Institutions: An Insight into Child Justice System Protection in Argentina Based on the Capability and Socio-Legal Approaches

 Claudia Sandra Krmpotic